-The indigenous practice of “Buen Vivir” stands – next to a life in harmony with nature – for a new “ethics of development”, a social and solidaric management of economy, as well as a change in the way of life and doing politics.
-With his theories on post-growth economics, economist Niko Paech describes what a modern lifestyle that enables a “good life” for everyone could look like.
+The indigenous practice of ‘Buen Vivir’ [good life] outlines – in addition to a life in harmony with nature – a new ‘ethics of development’, a social and solidarity-based economy and a change in lifestyle and political style.
+With his theories on the post-growth economy, the economist Niko Paech describes what a modern lifestyle with a ‘good life’ for everyone might look like in our country.

-In a refreshingly relaxed and humorous way, they think of an end to exploitative and destructive depletion of resources.
-And they discuss, including the audience, the potential of Buen Vivir and the post-growth economy and how to shape a sustainable and fair future, taking into account factors such as resource scarcity and fair distribution.
+In a refreshingly relaxed and humorous way, both imagine an end to the exploitative and destructive extraction of resources.
+Together with the audience, they discuss the potential of Buen Vivir and the post-growth economy in shaping a sustainable and just future, taking into account factors such as resource scarcity and distributive justice.